webiny/docs.webiny.com/docs/developer-tutorials/admin-app-form.md

 `Bind` component is provided by the Form itself and is used to bind the value of an input to the form data.

-Here are all of the props `Bind` component can handle:
+Here are all the props `Bind` component can handle:

 ```
 type Props = {